 - PILAFs selection and recruitment process – a GESI representative is present physically all through the recruitment process to ensure there is fairness, and appointments are done on merit using best HR practices.

 - PILAG encourages women to apply to attend Courses where Public Sector Agencies , Private Sector, Statutory Authorities and NGOs, are invited to attend courses in PILAG

 - PILAG encourages women to apply for position vacancies in the Public Sector Agencies, Private Sector Statutory Authorities and NGOs

 - PILAGs new buildings and infrastructure development such as the New Administration Building has disabled romps for entry and exit as well as toilet.

 - Conference Hall has been improved; it now has disabled romps for the disabled to access in and out as well as toilet.

 - The Sporting field has been up-graded since the last international tournament, 2015, Under 20 Women’s World Cup Soccer, Light has been erected for the two soccer fields and a 2x stand-by water tanks and pump for the maintenance of the two soccer ovals.

-LUCY Au Gesi Business Process Coordinator
+Gesi Business Process Coordinator